-Mark is a lifelong public servant with four decades of experience at the city, county, and state levels.
-As a law enforcement officer for more than 34 years, he served primarily with the California Highway Patrol, achieving the rank of Assistant Chief, and was responsible for supervising operations in Ventura and Santa Barbara Counties.
+Mark is a lifelong public servant with over four decades of experience at the city, county, and state levels.
+As a law enforcement officer for more than 34 years, he served primarily with the California Highway Patrol, achieving the rank of Assistant Chief, and was responsible for commanding operations in Ventura and Santa Barbara Counties.

-In 1972, Mark began his law enforcement career with the California State Police at the age of 19, becoming the youngest peace officer in the United States at the time.
+In 1972, Mark began his law enforcement career with the California State Police at the age of 19, becoming the youngest police officer in the United States at the time.
 Accepting the scrutiny that came with his early accomplishment, he worked diligently and earned a promotion to the security detail for then-Governor Ronald Reagan.
 This began his career specialty of protecting California governors, statewide office holders, United States presidents, and other national leaders.
 Mark was selected as the incident commander for President Ronald Reagan's funeral motorcade in 2004.
 Lunn also served the City of Monrovia as a police officer early in his career.

 Mark has been active in the community throughout his career having been appointed to numerous non-profit executive boards.
 Mark previously served for five years as Commissioner and Chairman on the City of Thousand Oaks Planning Commission.
 He is a long serving Commissioner and current Vice-Chair of the Ventura County Area Housing Authority Board of Directors.
 For many years Mark has belonged to "RDP21" (Regional Defense Partnerships for the 21st Century) a coalition of military, business and community leaders working to prevent military base closures in Ventura County.
 In addition to his distinguished career in public service, Mark has also been a successful small business owner for over 24 years.